Medicaid eligibility requirements

 Who Medicaid is required to cover

 Federal law requires every state to cover certain groups, regardless of whether the state has expanded Medicaid.
-States also must cover qualified Medicare beneficiaries (QMBs) who need help with Medicare cost-sharing.
+States must also cover qualified Medicare beneficiaries (QMBs) who need help with Medicare cost-sharing.

 - Low-income families with children